josealonso/LearningKotlin/Java_vs_Kotlin.md

 }
 ```

-A **lateint** property can be accessed both directly and with accessor calls:
+A **lateinit** property can be accessed both directly and with accessor calls:

 ``` kotlin
 class Person(val firstName: String, val familyName: String) {